 If you have an employer-based plan

 If you have insurance through an employer, your baby will be automatically covered for a set period immediately after birth.
-Notify your insurer, or your human resources or benefits department, within 30 days of the baby’s arrival to add them onto the insurance plan.
+Notify your insurer or your human resources or benefits department within 30 days of the baby’s arrival to add them to the insurance plan.

 Your baby will be enrolled retroactively as of their birth date and can’t be rejected for preexisting conditions.
 Any medical care they get in those early days will be covered if you sign up in time, even for services received before you signed up.

 Some employers offer extra time to enroll a newborn.
-Check your company’s rules.
+Check your company’s rules on health insurance for babies.

 If you and/or your dependents are covered under Medicaid or a state Child Health Insurance Program (CHIP) but lose eligibility for that coverage, you have up to 60 days from the date you lose coverage to enroll in your employer’s plan.